 Scroll down and tap the now available Developer Option and tap this and on the new interface, look for Enable USB debugging and tap this.
 That is it.

-Now that you have everything ready, simply proceed with the rooting by doing the below.
+Now that you have everything ready, simply proceed with the unrooting of the Samsung Galaxy S3:

 Download the right stock firmware for your phone here and then you should extract the downloaded file on your computer to obtain the .tar.md5 file